Computer and network surveillance: Countermeasures

 Countermeasures against surveillance vary based on the type of eavesdropping targeted.
 Electromagnetic eavesdropping, such as TEMPEST and its derivatives, often requires hardware shielding, such as Faraday cages, to block unintended emissions.
 To prevent interception of data in transit, encryption is a key defense.
 When properly implemented with end-to-end encryption, or while using tools such as Tor, and provided the device remains uncompromised and free from direct monitoring via electromagnetic analysis, audio recording, or similar methodologies, the content of communication is generally considered secure.

 For a number of years, numerous government initiatives have sought to weaken encryption or introduce backdoors for law enforcement access.
 Privacy advocates and the broader technology industry strongly oppose these measures, arguing that any backdoor would inevitably be discovered and exploited by malicious actors.
 Such vulnerabilities would endanger everyone's private data while failing to hinder criminals, who could switch to alternative platforms or create their own encrypted systems.

 Surveillance remains effective even when encryption is correctly employed, by exploiting metadata that is often accessible to packet sniffers unless countermeasures are applied.
 This includes DNS queries, IP addresses, phone numbers, URLs, timestamps, and communication durations, which can reveal significant information about user activity and interactions or associations with a person of interest.

+Commercial VPNs are usually mentioned among countermeasures.

+However, while most of the traffic in a VPN is hidden from ISPs and other intermediaries, it is visible to the VPN provider.